Laumeier Sculpture Park’s Annual Art Fair Goes Virtual

 More than 80 artists from Missouri and beyond are participating in Laumeier Sculpture Park’s Online Art Fair, which is taking place virtually Friday, May 8 through Monday, May 11.
 Festivities start at noon on Friday and end at noon on Monday.

 This year would have been the 33rd Annual Art Fair.
-However, in light of recommendations and mandates concerning COVID-19, Laumeier Sculpture Park is closed until further notice.
+However, in light of recommendations and mandates concerning COVID-19, large gatherings have been postponed until further notice.
 In this time of social distancing, the organization has created an online experience to carry on the spirit of the event.

 This three-day event taking place on Mother’s Day weekend will feature artists from across the country exhibiting work in 10 media categories, including ceramics, fiber/textiles, glass, jewelry, mixed media, painting, photography/digital, printmaking/drawing, sculpture and wood.
 For a full list of the participating artists, visit laumeier.org/art-fair.